oleggromov/oleggromov-feisty/content/pages/observing-style-changes/index.md

 ## How to Check for a Difference

-When we know something has changed, we should check if there are any actual changes since the changes we noticed might be unrelated.
+When we know something has changed, we should check if there were any actual changes since the changes we noticed might have not affected element rendering.
 To do so, we will use `getComputedStyle` - a useful method on `window` supported by any modern browser starting from IE9.
 It returns a flat object of all CSS properties with values in a similar to CSS "computed style" tab in Chrome.

 Importantly, it returns a live [`CSSStyleDeclaration` instance](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration), which changes over time forcing us to keep a copy of it.